vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 [^7]: What follows is a high-brow symbolic approach, but the same effective result can be achieved by setting M 2 in Eq.
 1.5 and solving for n.

-Comparing to interest accumulation described by $(1 + p)^t$, where p is the annual interest (0.02 for 2%, e.g.) and t is the number of years, Eq.
+Comparing to interest accumulation described by \\((1 + p)^t\\), where p is the annual interest (0.02 for 2%, e.g.) and t is the number of years, Eq.
 1.4 can be re-expressed by substituting b = 1+p and n = t as the number of years, then equating the result to the doubling time representation in Eq.
 1.3 to form

 $$M = e^{t ln(1+p)} = e^{t ln^{2}/t_2}$$ (1.6)

-From this expression, we can gather that $ln(1 + p) = ln 2/t_2$ by equating the exponents, and then see that the doubling time, $t_2$, can be solved as $t_2 = ln 2/ln(1+p)$.
+From this expression, we can gather that \\(ln(1 + p) = ln 2/t_2\\) by equating the exponents, and then see that the doubling time, \\(t_2\\), can be solved as \\(t_2 = ln 2/ln(1+p)\\).
 (1.7)

 For small values of p (much smaller than 1), the natural log of 1 + p is approximately p +++(via mcLaurin series)+++.
 In other words, when p = 0.02, ln 1.02≈ 0.02≈ p.
 (Try it yourself to verify on a calculator, by sticking in various small amounts for p.)

 This is part of the reason why we chose e as our base, as it is mathematically "natural."
-Since ln 2≈ 0.693 ≈ .70, the doubling time, $t_2$, is approximately 70 divided by the annual growth rate, p, in percent.+++(4)+++ So the reason it's a rule of 70 for doubling (and not a rule of 60 or 80) is basically because the natural log of 2 (representing doubling) is roughly 0.70.
+Since ln 2≈ 0.693 ≈ .70, the doubling time, \\(t_2\\), is approximately 70 divided by the annual growth rate, p, in percent.+++(4)+++ So the reason it's a rule of 70 for doubling (and not a rule of 60 or 80) is basically because the natural log of 2 (representing doubling) is roughly 0.70.

 <details><summary>Example 1.1.2</summary>

 To tie some things together, let's look at a quantitative case that can be used to validate how various pieces relate to each other.
 We will describe a 5% annual growth rate.

-The rule of 70 (Definition 1.1.1) indicates a 14 year doubling time, so that we could define $t_2$ appearing in Eqs.
+The rule of 70 (Definition 1.1.1) indicates a 14 year doubling time, so that we could define \\(t_2\\) appearing in Eqs.
 1.1, 1.3, 1.6, and 1.7 to be 14 years.
 Calculating exactly using Eq.
 1.7 yields 14.2 years.

 To evaluate growth in 10 years, we could use Eq.
 1.1 with t = 10 and t2 = 14.2 to suggest M = 1.63, meaning a 63% increase in size (1.63 times as large as at the start).
 Or we could apply Eq.
 1.2 using b = 1.05 and n = 10 to get the exact same result.
 Note that we have freedom to define the base as 1.05 or 2, and the corresponding number of steps (n) as 10 or t/t2 = 0.704, respectively, and get the same answer.
 In terms of the exponential form in Eq.
-1.4, either pair of b and n produces $e^0.488$.
+1.4, either pair of b and n produces \\(e^0.488\\).

 If we wanted to "work backwards" and ask when the amount is 3 times the original (M = 3), we could use Eq.
 1.5 to find that n is 22.5 steps at b = 1.05 (thus 22.5 years, since this base is the yearly increase).
-Had we used b = 2, we would compute n = 1.58, meaning that the scale would reach 3x after 1.58 doubling times, or $1.58 t_2$ = 22.5 years.
+Had we used b = 2, we would compute n = 1.58, meaning that the scale would reach 3x after 1.58 doubling times, or \\(1.58 t_2\\) = 22.5 years.

 We can check the result using Eq.
 1.6 by putting in t = 22.5 and p = 0.05 or t2 = 14.2 in the latter form.